elastic/go-elasticsearch/README.md

 }
 ```

-To set a fingerprint to validate the HTTPS connectionm use the `CertificateFingerprint` configuration option.
+To set a fingerprint to validate the HTTPS connection use the `CertificateFingerprint` configuration option.

 ```golang
 cfg := elasticsearch.Config{